 - A student’s ability to socially integrate is a key reason for that student being retained.
 Further, social media fostered this integration, where Heiberger and Harper (2008) stated, “Students who regularly use social networks would be predicted by these theories to have higher retention rate than their counterparts who do not use social networks as frequently” (p.
 29).

 - Gray, Vitak, Easton, and Ellison (2013) examined social adjustment to college and what factors influenced successful persistence in light of students social media use.
 The authors saw students who connected with classmates through social media; a by-product was a positive connection back to the college.
 In this study, persistence likelihood increased (2013).

-The ability to keep a student enrolled is only the beginning of the student success story; just because a student is engaged with the campus, doesn’t necessarily make them feel included (Wolf-Wendel, Ward & Kinzie, 2009).
-This comes from developing a sense of community and belonging, so students feel fully connected and involved in the university community.
+The ability to keep a student enrolled is only the beginning of the student success story; just because a student is engaged with the campus, it doesn’t necessarily mean they feel included (Wolf-Wendel, Ward & Kinzie, 2009).
+Inclusion comes from developing a sense of community and belonging, so students feel fully connected and involved in the university community.

 Alexander Astin (1984) explored college student involvement and defined it as “the amount of physical and psychological energy that the student devotes to the academic experience” (p.
 297).
 Astin believes that a student involved on campus will be more successful.
 The I-E-O model (Input-Environment-Output) developed by Astin places higher education at the core of a student’s talent development (Wolf-Wendel, Ward, Kinzie, 2009).
 As a whole, his model has five postulates as a theory for involvement:

 (1) involvement requires the investment of psychological and physical energy in “objects” of one sort or another (such as tasks, people, or activities), whether specific or general

 (2) involvement is a continuous concept; different students will invest varying amounts of energy in different objects

 (3) involvement has both quantitative and qualitative features